ArbitrumFoundation/docs/docs/concepts/sybil-account.md

 ### Why is it important to prevent Sybil accounts?

-By receiving an outsized share of the $ARB airdrop, Sybil accounts can lead to concentration of voting power and undermine the decentralized nature of the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>.
-By preventing Sybil accounts, the Arbitrum DAO is able to ensure that the initial token distribution is as fair as possible.
+By receiving an outsized share of the $ARB airdrop, Sybil accounts can lead to concentration of voting power and undermine the decentralized nature of the <a data-quicklook-from='arbitrum-dao'>ArbitrumDAO</a>.
+By preventing Sybil accounts, the ArbitrumDAO is able to ensure that the initial token distribution is as fair as possible.

 ### Why not use proof-of-personhood?

 Criteria for allotment of the $ARB airdrop involves on-chain activity.
 The ability for users to interact with Arbitrum One permissionlessly and pseudonymously is a fundamental property of the system.
 Requiring some sort of identity verification for airdrop-qualification would undermine this core value, and thus wasn't considered.